SUNY Downstate Health Sciences University

 If you already have the MD degree, or if you plan to attend the MPH program not as a concurrent degree program, you should follow the application policies and procedures for the Master of Public Health (MPH) Admissions Requirements (click here).

 Applicants who wish to apply to the MD/MPH program must log into their AMCAS application and change their program type to Combined Medical Degree/Graduate.
 Applicants will not be required to complete a supplemental application for the MPH program.

 Applicants to the MD/MPH program must meet the admissions requirements of both programs (MD and MPH).
 Please review the information from the College of Medicine admissions policies section (click here) and the MPH admissions policies section.

-In addition, an undergraduate record with a cumulative grade point average of 3.0 or better (on a 4.0 scale) and a Medical College Admissions Test (MCAT) score of 24 or above are preferred is preferred.
+In addition, an undergraduate record with a cumulative grade point average of 3.0 or better (on a 4.0 scale) and a Medical College Admissions Test (MCAT) score of 495 or above is preferred.

 For those interested in pursuing a concentration in Biostatistics, Epidemiology, or Environmental and Occupational Health Sciences, a Bachelor of Science degree is preferred with at least one (1) undergraduate math and one (1) undergraduate biology course.
 For applicants to Environmental and Occupational Health Sciences, an undergraduate chemistry course is preferred.

 - Applicants must complete an AMCAS application indicating "Combined Medical Degree/Graduate" as application type.